cbdevnet/midimonster/README.md

 ./installer.sh
 ```

-The installer can also be used for automating installations by specifying additional
+The installer can also be used for automating installations or upgrades by specifying additional
 command line arguments.
 To see a list of valid arguments, run the installer with the
 `--help` argument.